psf/requests/docs/community/sponsors.rst

 Azure was the third organization to generously donate a large sum towards the `2018 Requests 3.0 fundraiser <https://www.kennethreitz.org/requests3>`_, matching the donation of Twilio!
 Awesome group of generous folks :)

+`Niteo — Web Systems Development <https://www.niteoweb.com>`_
+/////////////////////////////////////////////////////////////

+Niteo was the fourth company to generously donate towards the `2018 Requests 3.0 fundraiser <https://www.kennethreitz.org/requests3>`_.
+Niteo is a company employing tech enthusiasts from all over the world who love to build great stuff.

 `Heroku <https://heroku.com/python>`_
 /////////////////////////////////////